LWO to BlenderHow to UseFile InformationFile FeaturesHow it WorksFAQOther LWO ToolsLatest News

 to

-Upload a LWO
+Upload a LWO File

 Click the "Upload a LWO File" button and select a LWO to upload.
 The maximum file size is 100MB.

-Download your BLEND
+Download your Blender File

-File Format Information for LWO to BLEND
+File Format Information for LWO to Blender

 ExtensionLWO